21.5. – 26.5.2019

 By placing online behaviour through community-participated criteria of diversity, as well as an environmental agenda, the installation seeks to draw attention to the materialities and infrastructures of connectivity.
 As a participated artwork in a gallery, the installation aims to engage local communities, elicit critical responses and reflection on the state of the infrastructure of the Internet that dominates our daily lives.
 Could artistic methods question the ubiquitousness of connectivity and address related materialities and environmental impacts?
 Could dis-connectivity remind us of our choices?
 Could it persuade us to think that every ‘click’ has an energetic footprint and every break in the circuit saves a piece of the earth?

-Samir Bhowmik / main concept, artwork and physical installation / Supported by Krisjanis Rijnieks / concept animation, electronics and code
+Samir Bhowmik / main concept and physical installation / Collaboration with Krisjanis Rijnieks / concept animation, electronics and code

 Samir Bhowmik's multi-disciplinary art and research practice deals with contemporary issues in Media, Memory and the Environment.
 His work examines the architectural, infrastructural and energetic entanglements of Cultural Memory.
 His latest infrastructural performance art project ‘Memory Machines’ opened at the Helsinki Central Library in January 2019, as part of the Library’s Other Intelligences project organized by the Finnish Cultural Institute of New York.